tosbery/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that displays the result of BREATH to the power of LOVE  . a script that converts a number from base 2 to base 10.
-Create a script that prints all possible combinations of two letters, except oo .
+Create a script that prints all possible combinations of two letters, except oo . a script that prints a number with two decimal places .